- Search The Registry

-Like their contemporaries The Last Poets, the group combined elements of jazz music and spoken-word performance, making the trio a forerunner of contemporary hip-hop music.
-In their beginning, the group comprised Richard Dedeaux, Father Amde Hamilton and Otis O'Solomon.
+Like their contemporaries, The Last Poets, the group combined elements of jazz music and spoken-word performance, making the trio a forerunner of contemporary hip-hop music.
+Initially, the group comprised Richard Dedeaux, Father Amde Hamilton, and Otis O'Solomon.
 They collaborated at the Watts Writers Workshop, created by Budd Schulberg two years after the 1965 Watts Riots.
-At the time, the 20th century Civil Rights Movement was beginning to take a new cultural turn.
+At the time, the 20th-century American Civil Rights Movement was beginning to take a new cultural turn.

-Blending music with jazz and funk roots, and rapid-fire, spoken-word poetry, they created a sound that gave them a local following.
+Blending music with jazz and funk roots and rapid-fire, spoken-word poetry, they created a sound that gave them a local following.
 They released two albums, 1969's The Black Voices: On the Streets in Watts and 1971's Rappin' Black in a White World, which established a strong tendency toward social commentary and a reputation for militancy.
-The group was unable to secure a promising deal with Bob Marley's Tuff Gong label and they have performed only sporadically since the mid-1970s.
+The group could secure a promising deal with Bob Marley's Tuff Gong label and has performed only sporadically since the mid-1970s.

 Hamilton performed a spoken-word piece at the 1981 funeral service of Bob Marley in Jamaica in the 1982 film Land of Look Behind.
-In 1994, the group appeared on the Red Hot Organization's compilation CD, Stolen Moments: Red Hot + Cool, appearing on a track entitled "Apprehension" alongside Don Cherry.
-The album meant to raise awareness of the AIDS epidemic in African America was named "Album of the Year" by Time Magazine.
+In 1994, the group appeared on the Red Hot Organization's compilation CD, Stolen Moments: Red Hot + Cool, on a track entitled "Apprehension" alongside Don Cherry.
+The album, meant to raise awareness of the AIDS epidemic in African America, was named "Album of the Year" by Time Magazine.